 Shortly after that exchange, Ramos’ complaint states that Laura Petroff, a labor and employment partner in Los Angeles and chair of the firm’s compensation committee, told a gathering of partners in San Francisco that all income partners at the firm are judged on three criteria: originations, proliferation and hours worked, the latter a metric distinct from hours billed to account for pro bono matters.
-Not included was the issue of collections, said Ramos, whose complaint states that during her three years at the firm she generated $1.38 million in originations, a little more than $2 million in profilerations and $2.3 million in personal billings, aside from pro bono work.
+Not included was the issue of collections, said Ramos, whose complaint states that during her three years at the firm she generated $1.38 million in originations, a little more than $2 million in proliferations and $2.3 million in personal billings, aside from pro bono work.

-Despite Winston & Strawn collecting from those matters several times more than what she was paid during her three years at the firm, Ramos alleges that her annual compensation was cut to $200,000 on April 4, 2017.
+Despite Winston & Strawn collecting several times more than what she was paid during her three years at the firm, Ramos alleges that her annual compensation was cut to $200,000 on April 4, 2017.
 The reduction meant that during the previous two years, Ramos’ pay had been slashed 56 percent, during which time she also received no bonus.
 Shortly thereafter, Ramos was introduced to Vidal, who had just joined Winston & Strawn from Fish & Richardson.

 Ramos claims she explained to Vidal the “history of gender issues” at Winston & Strawn and how they had “impacted me personally.”
 The complaint states that Ramos said she looked forward to working with Vidal to “discuss their mutual goals to increase firm diversity and to explain some of the barriers” that Ramos faced as a woman at the firm.
 During a meeting on June 21, Ramos and Vidal spoke for 90 minutes, with Ramos explaining her difficulties over the past 18 months and hope for a different future, according to her suit.
 But it was not to be.